-Let us all bid goodbye to the year 2021 and welcome the new year 2022.
+Let us all bid goodbye to 2021 and welcome the new year, 2022.

+There was not one segment that did not get adversely affected.
 The elite and the commoner, everyone was equally affected due to the Covid Pandemic.
-Still, the year 2021, has been a year that taught a thousand lessons to mankind.
+Still, the year 2021 has been a year that taught a thousand lessons to mankind.

 The whole world saw a change in the mindset of every individual connected with education.
-Be it the promoters, the teachers, the parents, the students, etc. The Ministry of Education had to make out-of-the-box decisions, like reducing the course content, postponing and rescheduling the exams, re-organizing the syllabus, etc. And who could have thought, students would jump classes without appearing for exams?
+Be it the promoters, the teachers, the parents, the students, etc. The Ministry of Education had to make out-of-the-box decisions, like reducing the course content, postponing and rescheduling the exams, re-organizing the syllabus, etc. And who could have thought students would jump classes without appearing for exams?